 It’s important to be careful with the water you use to prepare a formula feed if your normal drinking water supply is either interrupted or contaminated.
 Follow these Food Standards Agency guidelines to make sure you prepare the baby formula safely.

-Anti-reflux baby milk are foods for special medical purposes for the dietary management of reflux & regurgitation.
-They should only be used under medical supervision, after full consideration of the feeding options available including breastfeeding.
+Aptamil Anti-Reflux is a food for special medical purposes for the dietary management of frequent reflux and regurgitation.
+It should only be used under medical supervision, after full consideration of the feeding options available including breastfeeding.
 Suitable for use as the sole source of nutrition for infants from birth, and/or as part of a balanced diet from 6-12 months.
 For enteral use only.